1930 American Soccer League: Team turmoil

 Boston became the first team to fail, leaving the league and disbanding after only four games.
 The second team to fail was one which had just entered the ASL, Bridgeport Hungaria.
 Based in Bridgeport, Pennsylvania, the team moved to Newark, New Jersey after ten games, played another five in Newark, then withdrew from the league and disbanded.
 During the mid-season break, Bethlehem Steel F.C. withdrew and disbanded.
 Then, the New York Giants renamed themselves the New York Soccer Club.
 The New York Nationals immediately took the name Giants.

 Champions

-The Fall River Marksmen finished top of the table in both the first and second half.
-The league saw no need for a playoff and declared the Marksmen champions.
-The Marksmen also won the league (Lewis) cup and the 1929–30 National Challenge Cup, giving it a treble.
-Having achieved this distinction, the Marksmen promptly withdrew from the league and merged with the New York Soccer Club to form the New York Yankees for the 1931 season.
+The Fall River Football Club finished top of the table in both the first and second half.
+The league saw no need for a playoff and declared the 'Marksmen' champions.
+The 'Marksmen' also won the league (Lewis) cup and the 1929–30 National Challenge Cup, giving it a domestic treble.
+Having achieved this distinction, the 'Marksmen' promptly withdrew from the league and merged with the New York Soccer Club to form the New York Yankees for the 1931 season.